IN THIS ARTICLE

 3. Create a password for your admin account

 To access the dashboard in the Qumulo Core UI remotely, use any node's IP address to connect via web browser.
-For additional guidance on cluster configuration and getting started with QF2, reference the Qumulo Installation FAQ article for more details.
+For additional guidance on cluster configuration and getting started, reference the Qumulo Installation FAQ article for more details.

 You should now be able to successfully install the sleds, rack the nodes and create a cluster for Qumulo K-series hardware